Dan Binowitz Sells 9,999 Shares of loanDepot, Inc. (NYSE:LDI) Stock

 Analysts Set New Price Targets

-A number of hedge funds and other institutional investors have recently bought and sold shares of LDI.
-Knightsbridge Asset Management LLC raised its stake in loanDepot by 6,079.9% in the fourth quarter.
-Knightsbridge Asset Management LLC now owns 3,312,574 shares of the company’s stock valued at $5,466,000 after purchasing an additional 3,258,972 shares in the last quarter.
-Brandywine Global Investment Management LLC acquired a new position in loanDepot in the second quarter valued at about $3,070,000.
-Vanguard Group Inc. raised its stake in loanDepot by 61.8% in the first quarter.
-Vanguard Group Inc. now owns 2,420,998 shares of the company’s stock valued at $10,047,000 after purchasing an additional 925,002 shares in the last quarter.
-EMG Holdings L.P. acquired a new position in loanDepot in the second quarter valued at about $707,000.
-Finally, Wolverine Asset Management LLC acquired a new position in loanDepot in the second quarter valued at about $624,000.
-Institutional investors and hedge funds own 3.50% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of LDI.
+Mercer Global Advisors Inc. ADV purchased a new position in shares of loanDepot in the 3rd quarter valued at approximately $32,000.
+Envestnet Asset Management Inc. purchased a new position in loanDepot during the 2nd quarter worth $33,000.
+Jane Street Group LLC boosted its holdings in shares of loanDepot by 26.2% in the second quarter.
+Jane Street Group LLC now owns 27,513 shares of the company’s stock valued at $40,000 after acquiring an additional 5,711 shares in the last quarter.
+Tennessee Valley Asset Management Partners acquired a new position in shares of loanDepot during the fourth quarter worth about $42,000.
+Finally, LPL Financial LLC raised its holdings in loanDepot by 106.0% during the fourth quarter.
+LPL Financial LLC now owns 26,297 shares of the company’s stock worth $43,000 after purchasing an additional 13,530 shares in the last quarter.
+3.50% of the stock is currently owned by institutional investors and hedge funds.

 loanDepot Company Profile